Great storm of 1868: Rainfall

 Napier reported heavy rain commencing on the 2nd, but reducing to showers on the 3rd.
 Nelson recorded 12.91 inches of rain over the period 3–5 February, with 7.03 inches falling on the 5th.
 Bealey 3.07 inches in 24 hours and Christchurch 1.5 inches in the same period.
 Mount Peel homestead recorded 8.08 inches of rain over a 24-hour period.
 Dunedin had the heaviest rainfall it had known between the 4th and 5th.

 Wind

 Northland and the West Coast reported high winds and seas.
 On 1 February Auckland reported a cyclone of shore and winds at their highest since the settlement began in the 1840s.
 The wind was from an easterly quarter, changing to the north-west on the 5th.
 At Nelson gales demolished some buildings and uprooted numerous trees.
 Christchurch had a violent north-easterly gale with heavy rain on the 2nd.
-Lyttleton reported heavy gales on the 3rd.
+Lyttelton reported heavy gales on the 3rd.